ed-donner/earlier_version_of_outsmart/README.md

 # Outsmart

-## A battle arena of diplomacy and deviousness between LLMs
+## A battle of diplomacy and deviousness between LLMs

 An Arena in which LLMs compete in a turn-based negotiation game.